Indian Style Lamb or Goat Ribs (Tabak Maaz)

 • Bring the ribs to a simmer, turn the heat to low, and cook for an hour on the lowest heat possible.
 Do not allow the ribs to boil or they could fall apart.

 • Test to see if the ribs are done by wiggling a bone-it should move freely, but they should not be falling apart.
-Allow the ribs to cool in the still-hot liquid for 45 minutes.
+Allow the ribs to cool in the liquid for 45 minutes.

 Browning and serving